2006 Fijian general election: Conduct

 Some politicians alleged that there have been irregularities in the process of the registration of voters in the leadup to the election.

 United Peoples Party leader Mick Beddoes alleged in September 2005 that persons of multiracial ancestry were being encouraged by electoral officials to register on the indigenous communal roll, rather than the General Electors' roll.
 While the Constitution empowers persons of multiple ethnic origins to decide for themselves what roll to choose, Beddoes said that officials were providing prospective voters with registration forms only for the indigenous and Indo-Fijian rolls, not the General Electors' one.
 He repeated the allegation in March 2006, according to a Fiji Times report on 9 March.
 General electors and even Indo-Fijians with some distant indigenous ancestry were being asked to register as indigenous voters, on the basis of false claims that doing so would entitle them to membership of the Native Land Register, he alleged.
 Elections Supervisor Semesa Karavaki rejected Beddoes's allegations, saying that people with any indigenous ancestry were constitutionally entitled to register as such, and at any rate, many of Beddoes's examples were spurious.
 He said that some that Beddoes had identified as "General Electors" mis-enrolled as indigenous Fijians were, in fact, full-blooded Fijians married to General Electors and using their husbands' names.

-Fiji Labour Party (FLP) leader Mahendra Chaudhry alleged that multiple irregularities have arisen in the enrollment of Indo-Fijians.
+Fiji Labour Party (FLP) leader Mahendra Chaudhry alleged that multiple irregularities have arisen in the enrolment of Indo-Fijians.
 In some areas, he said, none had been able to register, elderly and disabled members of the community had been told they did not need to register; some had been registered for the wrong constituencies, while others had been wrongly recorded with their given names and surnames reversed, rendering the registration invalid.
 On 6 October, he called for the registration process to be halted and begun again from scratch.
 He wondered aloud whether the irregularities were a deliberate ploy to reduce the numbers of Indo-Fijians enrolled for the 2006 election.
 This would not affect the number of communal seats held by Indo-Fijians, which is constitutionally fixed at 19, but could have an effect on the results in the 25 open constituencies elected by universal suffrage.